poap-xyz/poap.js/docs/pages/packages/moments.mdx

 ## Features

-- Create a Moment attached to a Drop or an specific POAP
+- Create a Moment attached to a Drop or a specific POAP
 - Fetch multiple Moments
 - Fetch a single Moment